ChrisEssery/group-project/Portfolio/Conclusion.md

 Ethical issues concerning data privacy and security of our prototype were addressed by our team, particularly during the later stages of the project.

 ### Our ethical responsibilities

+First, we will turn to our ethical responsibilities as moral individuals.
+We will then use that to explain which ethical framework we used to guide us throughout the project, before turning our attention to the social implications of

 ### Normative ethics and ethical frameworks